A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 Four days would be perfect if you book a hotel with an awesome pool and want time to relax.

-Jake and I stayed a full week because we were working remotely and not sightseeing the entire time.
-This would have been too long for the average tourist...unless you want multiple days laying by the hotel pool.
+Jake and I stayed a full week (on two separate occasions) because we were working remotely and not sightseeing the entire time.
+This would have been too long for the average tourist...unless you want multiple days lying by the hotel pool.

-The city center of San Miguel de Allende is 100% walkable.
-Just be sure to wear comfortable shoes as many of the streets are made of uneven cobblestones.
-Most shops, sights, and restaurants are no more than 20 minutes away by foot from the very center of the city.
+The city center is 100% walkable.
+Just be sure to wear comfortable shoes as many of the streets are uneven cobblestones.
+Most shops, sights, and restaurants are no more than 20 minutes away on foot from the very center of the city.

 Public buses and taxis are available, but with how cheap and widely available Uber is, I would just book an Uber when you need a ride.
 If you do use a taxi, make sure it’s an official taxi painted in white and green.

-The best time to visit San Miguel de Allende
+The best time to visit San Miguel de Allende, Mexico

 Bring a light jacket or sweater if you visit in early spring.
 The mornings and evenings can get quite chilly.
-By mid-spring (April) it will be perfectly comfortable to wear a t-shirt or dress all day and night long and be perfectly comfortable.
+By mid-spring (April) it will be perfectly comfortable to wear a t-shirt or dress day and night.

 Seeing the jacaranda trees in full bloom is another reason why early spring is the best time to visit San Miguel de Allende.
 The contrast of the lavender-colored blooms against the terracotta tones of the buildings is stunning.